MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 - A *root* bot calls one or more skill bots.
 - Both the root and skill bots implement the basic authentication described in the [Add authentication to a bot](bot-builder-authentication.md) article.
+- The user logs into root bot.
-- When the user logs into the root bot, because of the SSO, she is logged into the skill bot, also.
+- Because of the SSO and being already logged into the root bot, she is logged into the skill bot without requiring user interaction again.

 For an overview of how the Bot Framework handles authentication, see [Bot authentication](bot-builder-concept-authentication.md).
 For SSO background information, see [Single sign on](bot-builder-concept-sso.md).